JCSS-PMC/PMC/part-02/wave-loads.md

 Here $v(z \mid \vec{\psi})$ is the mean upcrossing rate of the underlying process through the level $z$, and $F_{z \mid \vec{\Psi}}(z \mid \vec{\psi})$ is the distribution of the random cycle amplitudes.
 Note the difference between the integrands in Eq. {eq}`eq-wave-2-38` and Eq. {eq}`eq-wave-2-39`, where $F_{Z \mid \vec{\psi}}(z \mid \vec{\psi} ; \tau)$ is the short term extreme value distribution, while $F_{z \mid \vec{\Psi}}(z \mid \vec{\psi})$ is the distribution of a random cycle amplitude.

-As an alternative, an ensemble-averaged up-crossing approach may be used, in which the distribution function is expressed as (Næss 1984)
+As an alternative, an ensemble-averaged up-crossing approach may be used, in which the distribution function is expressed as {cite}`Naess1984`

 ```{math}
 :label: eq-wave-2-41